-Robin Stone is an associate professor in the Guitar department at Berklee College of music.
+Robin Stone is a professor in the Guitar department at Berklee College of Music.
 While she teaches many styles of music, she concentrates on the history and playing styles of classic rock guitarists, including Jimi Hendrix, Jimmy Page, and the Allman Brothers.
-She has taught at Berklee since 1990, when she became the second woman ever hired by the Guitar department.
+She has taught at Berklee since 1990, when she became the second woman ever hired in the Guitar department.

 Stone received her bachelor's degree in professional music from Berklee in 1983.
-She graduated with academic honors and is a member of the Phi Kappa Lambda music honors society.
-She received her Master's degree in jazz studies from New England Conservatory in 1988, where she studied composition with William Thomas McKinley and George Russell.
+In 1988, she received her master’s degree in jazz studies from New England Conservatory, where she studied composition with William Thomas McKinley and George Russell.